cloudify-cosmo/cloudify-helm/cloudify-manager-worker/README.md

 4. Deployment of Cloudify manager worker.

-** You need to deploy DB and Message Broker before deploying Cloudify manager worker. **
+**You need to deploy DB and Message Broker before deploying Cloudify manager worker**

 ## Generate certificates and add as secret to k8s

-### SSL certificate must be provided, to secure communications between cloudify manager and posrgress/rabbitmq
+**SSL certificate must be provided, to secure communications between cloudify manager and posrgress/rabbitmq**

 * ca.crt (to sign other certificates)